-- 1. The Council will remit penalties if: - a) the ratepayer agrees to a direct debit plan that is sufficient to cover current rates and arrears (excluding penalties added); or - b) the ratepayer is able to provide evidence that their payment has gone astray in the post or the late payment has otherwise resulted from matters outside their control; or - c) the ratepayer can demonstrate to the Council that doing so is just and equitable having taken into account the individual circumstances. - 2.
+- 1. The Council will remit penalties if: - a.
+The ratepayer agrees to an automatic payment or direct debit plan that is sufficient to cover current rates and arrears in place, or - b. the ratepayer is able to provide evidence that their payment has gone astray in the post or the late payment has otherwise resulted from matters outside their control, or - c. the ratepayer can demonstrate to the Council that doing so is just and equitable having taken into account the individual circumstances. - 2.
 The Council may remit small balances due to cash rounding. - 3.
 If an arrangement to pay rates and/or clear outstanding rates is not adhered to, the Council will apply penalties from when the arrangement is breached (noting that remissions cannot be reversed).

-Rates Policy 3: Postponement or remission of rates for financial hardship
+Postponement or remission of rates for financial hardship